ResearchOpenRepos/TENURE/README.md

   ./patch_validation/patches/partial/: including the patches that can pass part of the test cases.
 ```
 6. Manual check for these patches to judge if they are semantically correct.

+* Note: we recommend executing the script `init.py` in `./scripts/` to restore the source code of the bug version to be fixed in Defects4J dataset to the original state.

 VI.
 Train New Models to Perform Repair Experiments